Thyroid Lumps & Neck Nodules

 Most thyroid nodules are benign.
 However, a small percentage can be cancerous.
 Factors such as family history, radiation exposure, and specific nodule characteristics identified through tests influence the risk.
 Early detection and proper evaluation are crucial.

 You will need to undergo proper diagnostic procedures with a thyroid specialist to test for thyroid cancer.
+If you are concerned about thyroid cancer, our ENT neck lump specialist, Dr Ker Liang, provides comprehensive evaluation and care for patients with thyroid cancer in Singapore.

 Has this article been insightful?
 Share it!